Home Help for families Information & advice Education & learning Education & learning England Transport to school and college Transport in England

 You may be unhappy with a local authority decision on school transport, either because they have decided your child is not eligible or you think that the transport offered is not suitable.
 Your local authority should have a complaints and appeals procedure for transport decisions.
 This should be published alongside the transport policy.

 Statutory guidance recommends a two- stage procedure involving an initial review by a senior officer followed by an independent appeal panel.
-However, there is no legal requirement to follow this particular procedure.
+At stage two, parents should be allowed to present their case to the panel, either in person or virtually.
+There is no legal requirement to follow this procedure, but most local authorities do.

-If you are not happy with the outcome of the local appeal process, you may be able to take matters further to the Local Government Ombudsman (LGO).
+If you are not happy with the outcome of the local appeal process, you may be able to take matters further to the Local Government and Social Care Ombudsman (LGSCO).
 You can do this if you think the local authority did not follow proper procedure in the appeal or that the decision was not in keeping with the law.
-The LGO has issued a focus report on school transport (see Find out More section), which gives examples of some cases they have dealt with.
+The LGSCO has issued a focus report on school transport (see Find out More section), which gives examples of some cases they have dealt with.

 If there is a dispute over the closest suitable school and the local authority has put more than one school in section I of the EHC plan or a note to say that parents will be responsible for school transport, you can appeal to the SEND tribunal to have your preference named as the only school.